p2sr/p2tas-lang/README.md

 Syntax highlighting, snippets and autocompletion for the Portal 2 TAS files.

 ## Release Notes
+### 1.4.1
+- Add support for version 6
+- Fix various bugs relating to scripts starting with comments/empty lines
+- Fix active tools display that was still displaying when empty

 ### 1.4.0
 - New features:
     - Debug tick highlight (mlugg)